-An OC graduate with a Bachelor of Business Administration degree in Marketing Management will:
+An OC graduate with a Bachelor of Business Administration degree in Marketing will:

-- 1. Gain competency in the foundational areas of business. - 2.
-Understand the importance of ethics, values, morals, and social responsibility and relate them to the Christian worldview. - 3.
-Possess critical thinking, analytical, and problem-solving skills. - 4.
+- Gain competency in the foundational areas of business.
+1. - 2 Understand the importance of ethics, values, morals, and social responsibility and relate them to the Christian worldview. - Possess critical thinking, analytical, and problem-solving skills.
+3. - 4.
 Be able to work effectively in a global context. - Develop professional and persuasive communication skills.
+5. - Demonstrate understanding of the 5th P of marketing, People.
+6. - Demonstrate understanding of Quantitative Research Techniques and Statistics.
+7 - Effectively apply the elements of the AIDA model in the analysis of marketing communication.
+8. - Distinguish differences between Features, Advantages, and Benefits (FABs) and develop Features, Advantages and Benefits statements for a particular product.
+9 - 10.
+Understand the essentials of market segmentation, targeting, and positioning and their use in strategic marketing. - 11.
+Understand the essential components of a marketing plan, its purpose and role within the organization, and be able to develop a basic marketing plan framework.